Site icon Kamala's Corner

 Directions

-• Soak tamarind and salt in water and extract the juice.
-Add enough water and make 3 cups of tamarind water.
+• Begin by soaking tamarind in water and extracting the juice.
+Make sure to add enough water to obtain 2 cups of tamarind water.

-• Same kadai put a teaspoon of oil and add coconut gratings, sambar onion, slit green chillies.
-Fry till nice aroma comes out.
-Add red chilli powder, coriander powder and turmeric powder and mix well and fry for few more seconds.
-Remove, cool it and grind it to a fine paste.
+• Using the same kadai, heat a teaspoon of oil and add coconut gratings, sambar onions, slit green chilies, and cumin.
+Fry until a delightful aroma emanates from the mixture.
+Add red chili powder, coriander powder, and turmeric powder, and mix well.
+Fry for a few more seconds.
+Once done, remove from heat, allow it to cool, and grind it into a fine paste.

 Exit mobile version